ropensci/datapack/README.md

 ids <- getIdentifiers(dp)
 ```

-Add a relationship to the DataPackage that shows that the metadata describes ("documents") the science data:
+Add a relationship to the DataPackage that shows that the metadata describes, or "documents", the science data:

 ```
 insertRelationship(dp, subjectID=mdId, objectIDs=sciId)